It is the mission of the Valley of the Moon Water District to provide its customers with

 Local Hazard Mitigation Planning

-Thanks to a grant from FEMA, the Valley of the Moon Water District (District) has started the preparation of their first Local Hazard Mitigation Plan (LHMP) and we invite the community to participate in the planning process.
+Valley of the Moon Water District (District) has started the preparing the update to the Local Hazard Mitigation Plan (LHMP), and we invite the community to participate in the planning process.
 The LHMP will serve as a blueprint for reducing property damage and saving lives from the effects of future natural and human-caused disasters in the District’ s service area.
-To guide this planning process, the District has established two groups that will make up a Hazard Mitigation Planning Committee (HMPC): the Stakeholder Committee who will work most closely to develop the plan; and the Working Group who will provide broad perspective during plan development.
+To guide this planning process, the District has established two groups that will make up a Hazard Mitigation Planning Committee (HMPC): the Stakeholder Committee who will work most closely to develop the plan; and the Working Group who will provide a broad perspective during plan development.

 What is Hazard Mitigation?